 : the Official Couple

 aren't nobility or anywhere near the top of the power structure.
-(Of course, this makes up for the fact that Figaro wasn't the main character of Barber
+Of course, this makes up for the fact that Figaro wasn't the star of Barber

 , even though it's named

 - A Date with Rosie Palms: Cherubino tell us that "If nobody's listening, I speak of love with myself".

 - Attractive Bent-Gender: Cherubino to Susanna and the Countess, just for starters, and with a side of Recursive Cross Dressing (and by extension, implicit Les Yay).

 - Armor-Piercing Slap: Susanna.
 Figaro doesn't regret asking her for her hand, though.

 - Aristocrats Are Evil: Played straight with the count, but averted with the countess.

 - Batman Gambit: The entire plot.
 In fact, it's arguably a Batman Gambit Pileup.